Ralph Campbell Sr.: Career

-Campbell served as president of the Raleigh Chapter of the National Association for the Advancement of Colored People from December 18, 1960 until February 21, 1965.
-He participated in the 1963 March on Washington for Jobs and Freedom.
-In the early 1960s, he and June began hosting meetings of civil rights activists at their home.
+In the early 1960s, Campbell and his wife began hosting meetings of civil rights activists at their home.
 Often sitting around an oval glass-topped table, this group became known as the "Oval Table Gang".
 Its members strategized to desegregate schools, support black political candidates, and organized protests.
 The meetings continued until Campbell died.
+He participated in the 1963 March on Washington for Jobs and Freedom, taking two of his children with him.